You have 2 options for powering your pool pump with solar electricity:

 You can buy a 'DC pool pump' and dedicate 4-6 solar panels to powering it.
 The solar panels are wired directly in to the pool pump (via some power electronics) and when the sun is shining your pool pump will run.
 And you can still claim the solar rebate for these panels even though they are not connected to the grid!

-Your pool pump is not connected to the grid so you will never pay for grid electricity to power it.
+- Your pool pump is not connected to the grid so you will never pay for grid electricity to power it.

-The solar panels connected to the pump are not connected to the grid so you don't need the grid's permission to install them.
+- The solar panels connected to the pump are not connected to the grid so you don't need the grid's permission to install them.
 Further the panels connected to the pool pump do not count towards the maximum number grid connected solar panels that you can install.

-The pool pump will run less in winter and more in summer - which synchronises well with swimming season.
+- The pool pump will run less in winter and more in summer - which synchronises well with swimming season.

-You need to replace your pool pump.
+- You need to replace your pool pump.

-If you are producing more solar energy than your pool pump needs to maintain the water - it goes to waste because the panels are not shared with the rest of the house.
+- If you are producing more solar energy than your pool pump needs to maintain the water - it goes to waste because the panels are not shared with the rest of the house.

-If your panels are not producing enough energy to power the pool pump for long enough then you need to add more panels - the grid cannot top up the energy.
+- If your panels are not producing enough energy to power the pool pump for long enough then you need to add more panels - the grid cannot top up the energy.

 2) Power your pool pump with your grid connected solar system.